 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-Radiation therapy for a pheochromocytoma or paraganglioma is usually only recommended when cancer has spread and to help relieve pain or another symptom.
+Radiation therapy for a pheochromocytoma or paraganglioma is usually only recommended when cancer has spread, cannot be removed by surgery, or to help relieve pain or another symptom.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Learn more about the basics of radiation therapy.

 Side effects of external-beam radiation therapy may include fatigue and mild skin reactions where radiation therapy was given.
 Most side effects go away soon after treatment is finished.

-Chemotherapy is the systemic therapy used for a pheochromocytoma or paraganglioma.
-Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
+Chemotherapy is the medication commonly used for a pheochromocytoma or paraganglioma.
+Chemotherapy destroys tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 The chemotherapy combination used most often for a pheochromocytoma or paraganglioma is called CVD: cyclophosphamide (Cytoxan), vincristine (Vincasar), and dacarbazine (DTIC-Dome).
-Another chemotherapy used is temozolomide (Temodar).
+Another chemotherapy used is temozolomide (Temodar) with or without capecitabine (Xeloda).
 Dangerous levels of catecholamines may be released during chemotherapy, particularly in the first 24 hours, so patients with a catecholamine-producing tumor need to be closely monitored.

 Learn more about the basics of chemotherapy.